Print-JK/Eveluatieon/README.md

 It will display:

 > This website does not define a Content Security Policy.
 If an attacker successfully injects malicious JavaScript, the browser has fewer restrictions preventing the code from executing.

+---

+## Current Limitations

+The current version performs client-side analysis from a browser content script.

+Because of browser security restrictions, it cannot currently inspect:

+- HTTP response headers
+- HttpOnly cookies
+- TLS certificate details
+- Server-side security configuration

+These capabilities are planned for future releases using browser APIs and background network inspection.